xho95/xho95.github.io/_posts/2016-06-06-Collection-Types.md

 * initialized with a dictionary literal containing two key-value pairs
 - two `String: String` pairs
     - a dictionary with only `String` keys, and only `String` values
-* dont' have to write the type of the dictionary : consistent types - a shorter form
+* don't have to write the type of the dictionary : consistent types - a shorter form

 ```swift
 var airports_2 = ["YYZ": "Toronto Pearson", "DUB": "Dublin"]